-Another option for expats looking to rent in Washington DC are townhouses, which are cheaper than single-family homes but also generally have separate entrances and multiple storeys.
-These are often historical Victorian homes built in a row along one street, hence they are also referred to as rowhouses.
+Another option for new arrivals to rent in Washington DC are townhouses, which are cheaper than single-family homes but also generally have separate entrances and multiple storeys.
+These are often historical Victorian homes built in a row along one street, hence referred to as rowhouses.

-Single-family houses are fully detached residences which may be best suited for a full family, as they normally include a garden and are located away from the city centre.
+Single-family houses are fully detached residences which may be best suited for a family, as they normally include a garden and are located away from the city centre.
 Despite being predominantly in the suburbs, single-family detached houses are particularly expensive.
-It is therefore advised that expats realistically asses their housing budget before making any commitments.
+It's therefore advised that new arrivals realistically asses their housing budget before making any commitments.

 Finding accommodation in Washington DC

-Expats may want to find a local real estate agent who understands the local area and can help identify a home suited to their requirements.
-If considering living in the Maryland or Virginia suburbs, expats should keep in mind that agents require separate licences to work in different states.
-It may, therefore, be necessary to employ several realtors to scout the surrounding areas thoroughly.
+New arrivals may want to find a local real-estate agent who understands the local area and can help identify a home suited to their requirements.
+If considering living in the Maryland or Virginia suburbs, new arrivals should keep in mind that agents require separate licences to work in different states.
+It may therefore be necessary to employ several realtors to scout the surrounding areas thoroughly.

 Renting accommodation in Washington DC

 With DC being such a small city, it follows that accommodation is in high demand.
 This has made accommodation expensive and harder to come by than in some other American cities.
-If an expat has their heart set on a place, they should act quickly as good properties don’t tend to stay on the market for long.
+If a newcomer has their heart set on a place, they should act quickly as good properties don’t tend to stay on the market for long.

 The rental process

-As in most of the USA, to secure a rental property, potential tenants will need to obtain an application form from the landlord.
+As in most of the US, potential tenants will need to obtain an application form from the landlord.
 Subsequently, the landlord will contact their chosen tenant and together they will sign a standard lease agreement.
 Having a US bank account will act in one's favour when applying to rent accommodation in Washington DC, especially for expats without a social security number.

 Furnished or unfurnished

 Most accommodation tends to be unfurnished in Washington DC, though furnished apartments are also available.
 Furnished accommodation usually includes everything from appliances to bedding and cutlery.
-Furnished accommodation is usually more expensive and typically work on a shorter lease term.
+Furnished accommodation is usually more expensive and is typically let on a shorter lease term.
 Unfurnished accommodation rarely means a completely bare apartment or house.
-Properties usually still come with large appliances like ovens, washing machines and fridges.
+Properties usually still come with large appliances such as ovens, washing machines and fridges.

 Rental contracts are traditionally valid for a year with the option to renew when the term is over.

-Expats renting accommodation in Washington DC should check the conditions set out in their lease to find out the details on utilities.
-In some cases, the landlord may assume responsibility for utilities like gas, electricity and water, but tenants will usually be expected to pay for extras such as telephone services, internet and cable TV packages.
-Expats should spend some time looking into different service providers as one can often find a good range of inclusive deals for telephone and internet services.
+Newcomers renting accommodation in Washington DC should check the conditions set out in their lease to find out the details on utilities.
+In some cases, the landlord may assume responsibility for utilities such as gas, electricity and water, but tenants will usually be expected to pay for extras like telephone services, internet and cable TV packages.
+New arrivals should spend some time looking into different service providers as one can often find a good range of inclusive deals for telephone and internet services.